 We are very pleased to announce that the 27th International Conference on Statistical Physics, StatPhys 27, of the International Union of Pure and Applied Physics (IUPAP) will take place in Buenos Aires, Argentina, from July 8th through 12th, 2019, following previous editions in: Lyon (2016), Seoul (2013), Cairns (2010), Genova (2007), Bangalore (2004), Cancun (2001), Paris (1998), Xiamen (1995), Berlin (1992), and Rio de Janeiro (1989).
 The conference will cover a wide range of topics including traditional aspects of statistical mechanics, such as applications to hard and soft condensed matter, phase transitions, disordered systems and non-equilibrium physics, as well as emergent developments such as quantum information and quantum and stochastic thermodynamics, and modern applications in Big Data, networks, signal processing, turbulence, complex systems, mathematics and interdisciplinary and biological physics

-* Due to the many requests that we have received, we have now re-opened the abstract submission system through May 3rd, but only for posters, and postponed slightly the deadline for early registration.
+* Due to the many requests that we have received, we have now re-opened the abstract submission system through May 3rd, but only for posters.
 Instructions on how to upload your abstract can be found here .

 ** The US National Science Foundation has approved a grant to partially support the travel expenses of Statphys27 participants from US institutions.
 You can apply by June 30 from the following link.